thenativeweb/tourism/README.md

 Then, you need to open the file `index.html` from the directory `coverage` manually.

+Additionally, tourism adds the file `cobertura-coverage.xml` to the `coverage` directory, so that you are able to integrate calculating the test coverage into your automated build,

 ### Running the default task partially

 If you only want to run the default task partially, there are a number of commands you may use: